global lead advice & support service

 The only free government guidelines on lead paint management in Australia that are provided on the internet are:

-1. Lead Alert - The Six Step Guide To Painting Your Home - Second Edition by Environment Australia - www.environment.gov.au/atmosphere/airquality/lead/pubs/leadpaint.pdf AND www.lead.org.au Useful Links - Government
+1. Lead Alert - The Six Step Guide To Painting Your Home - Fourth Edition by Environment Australia - AND Useful Links

-2. Lead Safe - A Renovator's Guide To The Dangers Of Lead by NSW Health and EPA - Part of A Renovator's Guide to the Dangers of Lead is available on-line at www.epa.nsw.gov.au/leadsafe/projects.htm AND www.epa.nsw.gov.au/leadsafe/leadinf4.htm#renovating
+3. Part of A Renovator’s Guide to the Dangers of Lead is available on-line at www.epa.nsw.gov.au/leadsafe/projects.htm and www.epa.nsw.gov.au/leadsafe/leadinf4.htm#renovating

-3. Removal of Lead-Based Paint by Workplace Health & Safety QLD - www.whs.qld.gov.au/brochures/index.htm#l [but this fact sheet does not, in my opinion, give the strong enough impression that dry sanding lead paint off (and then trying to clean up the dust) is a REALLY BAD IDEA.]
-If you and your 40 colleagues would like free copies of these three government guidelines, or indeed any number of them, then please provide an address and I'll post a box full!
+If you and your 40 colleagues would like free copies of these government guidelines, or indeed any number of them, then please provide an address and I'll post a box full!

 Thanks